 Try and reach a settlement

-Your lawyer might be able to work out a settlement, but if not, then you may have to jointly hire a mediator to help.
+Your lawyer might be able to work out a settlement, but if not, then you may have to hire a mediator to help jointly.
 They can review documents, inspection reports, and the evidence you provide and work with both sides to find a solution.
 Hopefully, you’ll reach an agreement with the developers where they agree to reimburse you for the costs of repairs.